SoftwareHeritage/swh-environment/docker/README.rst

 ------------

-All entrypoints to SWH code (CLI, gunicorn, celery, …) are, or should be, intrumented using Sentry.
+All entrypoints to SWH code (CLI, gunicorn, celery, …) are, or should be, instrumented using Sentry.
 By default this is disabled, but if you run your own Sentry instance, you can use it.

 To do so, you must get a DSN from your Sentry instance, and set it as